 To read the table below: Students must complete the minimum number of credits from each area of focus.
 The five areas of focus build on top of each other so that it may be conceptually easier to read the table from the bottom to the top.

-As an example, 5 credits must be completed about the Data Generating Process.
-Two courses in this focus area are required (signified with a bold outline): Sampling and Experimental Design.
-Therefore, 4 of the 5 credits are predetermined.
-The student can choose either of the remaining data collection courses to satisfy the fifth credit.
-If a student chooses the Traditional Modes course, one of the credits will count towards the 11 elective credits needed to reach 30 credits in total.
-A student can choose to take both data collection courses, counting the second as an elective.
+As an example, 4 credits must be completed about the Data Generating Process.
+One course in this focus area is required (signified with a bold outline): Sampling.
+Therefore, 2 of the 4 credits are predetermined.
+A student can choose from the three courses noted to satisfy the remaining 2 credits.
+If a student chooses the Traditional Modes course, the 4 required credits are achieved.
+If the same student chooses to also take Web Surveys, the 1 credit will count towards the 11 elective credits needed to reach 30 credits in total.

 Additional courses are offered beyond the ones noted in the table.
 See the "Course Offerings